munyili-samuel/accounts-service/README.md

       }
 ]
 ```
-`GET /transactions/{type}/amount` Returns total transaction amount for transactions by type `type` where type is the transaction type name
+`GET /transactions/{type}/amount` Returns total transaction amount for transactions by `type` where type is the transaction type name
 **Sample response**
 ```
 {